PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 discarded direct pass result and all of its nested or consumed forms before selecting another boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Quantized-PReLU direct result characterization checkpoint

+`run_quantized_prelu_cleanup()` returns a fixed four-key dictionary for its transpose/quantize bridge, transpose bridge, quantize fusion, and depthwise fusion passes.
+The default direct call enables all four transactional passes in priorities 10 through 40.

+The lowerer has one raw direct call with the live LayoutState and diagnostics, after `_layout_pass_set_1_attention_gate_qdq_results` and before `_optimize_dequant_transposeconv_quantize_chains`.
+The duplicate-fanout/ quantized-PReLU orchestration separately selects the same callback with its shared `ModelIRPassStateScope`; that nested invocation remains unchanged.

+A passing contract freezes the four-key schema, exact direct arguments, sole direct occurrence, nested invocation arguments, and both boundary calls.
+A strict expected-failure contract selects the unconsumed observation-only target `_layout_pass_set_1_quantized_prelu_stats`.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `1 passed, 1 xfailed in 0.57s`
+- quantized-PReLU owners, duplicate orchestration, attention recovery and quantized suffix boundaries, architecture, and pass-efficiency coverage:
+  `325 passed, 1 xfailed in 17.98s`
+- branch-changed broad suite including the new result contract:
+  `1618 passed, 1 xfailed in 29.14s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct-result retention contract.
+Replace only the raw direct expression with `_layout_pass_set_1_quantized_prelu_stats`.
+Do not change the result schema, pass selection/order, preflight, transaction, state scope, direct arguments, nested invocation, surrounding calls, guard, dependency, public API, or TensorFlow behavior.
+Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.